Page 1: Biography

 Soldier, provincial superintendent, politician

-This biography, written by Olive Trotter, was first published in the Dictionary of New Zealand Biography, vol 1, 1990.
+This biography, written by Olive Trotter, was first published in the Dictionary of New Zealand Biography in 1990.

 John Larkins Cheese Richardson, the son of Robert Richardson and his wife, Mary Anne Romney, was born on 4 August 1810 in Bengal, India, and was baptised at Calcutta.
 His father, an East India Company civil servant, managed a raw silk factory at Kumarkhali.
 After education at the East India Company College at Addiscombe, near Croydon, in Surrey, England, Richardson joined the Bengal Horse Artillery in 1839.
 On 11 February 1834 at Agra he married Charlotte Laing, who, after bearing three children, died in 1842.